 This Section outlines general safety procedures and policies that apply to all laboratory work.
 The Safety Committee may establish additional requirements to address potential hazards that could result from specific operations.

-Given the diversity of laboratory operations, this manual does not include specific information about all potential laboratory hazards.
-Faculty members are relied upon to use their best judgment in identifying hazards in their laboratories.
-Additionally, given the generic nature of some of the policies and procedures of this manual, there may be situations where alternative procedures would provide a greater level of safety.
-If a faculty member believes that an alternative procedure would provide a greater level of safety, the safety committee must be contacted for clarification and permission.
+Given the diversity of laboratory operations, this Manual does not include specific information about all potential laboratory hazards.
+Faculty members are relied upon to use their best judgment in identifying hazards in their laboratory.
+Additionally, given the generic nature of some of the policies and procedures of this Manual, there may be situations where alternative procedures would provide a greater level of safety.
+If a faculty member believes that an alternative procedure would provide a greater level of safety, the Safety Committee must be contacted for clarification and permission.

 All experiments must be designed and carried out to minimize hazardous chemical exposure.
 Source reduction, engineering controls, and protective equipment, in that order, are the three primary means of controlling exposure.
 The following are examples of source reduction and engineering control techniques.

 - Use the least hazardous chemical that will serve the intended purpose.

 - Design experiments to use the minimum amount of hazardous chemical required.